ipfs/ipfs-docs/docs/how-to/work-with-pinning-services.md

 - A nickname for this service.
 This can be helpful if, for example, you want to add two accounts from the same service.
 - The URL for your service's API endpoint. _Note: This field only appears if you've selected a custom pinning service!_
-- Your secret API key (this is the unique token provided to you by the pinning service — check its documentation for more info)
+- Your secret API key.
+This is the unique token provided to you by the pinning service — check its documentation for more info.
 - Whether you want to automatically add all files in your local node’s Files directory to the pinning service, or choose which ones you upload.

 ![Details modals for adding a new pinning service or a new custom pinning service in Desktop/Web UI](https://user-images.githubusercontent.com/1507828/102558910-ca15f300-408b-11eb-9fe3-742186c077c7.png)